bcbraga/SSAP/README.md

 3. Run the desired module:

    * `python heuristic/ssap_ils.py` for ILS heuristic
-   * `python heuristic/ssap_ilsr.py` for ILS with Restart

 4. Sample input and output data are available in `/instances` and `/results`.

 ## Methods and Implementation

-Both heuristics are implemented in pure Python and were designed with future integration into an educational decision-support system in mind.
+The ILS heuristic was implemented in pure Python and was designed with future integration into an educational decision-support system in mind.

 ### ILS Heuristic

 The ILS searches through the solution space allowing minor constraint violations but penalizing them in the cost function.
 This provides flexibility and fast approximate solutions suitable for large instances.

-### ILS with Restart (ILSR)

-ILSR enhances diversification by restarting the search after a defined number of iterations without improvement.
-This strategy helps overcome local optima and increases robustness in more complex scenarios.

 ## Experimental Results

 * **Benchmarking**: Optimal solutions were obtained for several instances using the Gurobi solver.

-* **Heuristic Comparison**: ILS and ILSR were evaluated against these optimal results on runtime and quality.
+* **Heuristic Comparison**: ILS was evaluated against these optimal results on runtime and quality.

-* **Performance**: Both heuristics produced high-quality solutions across all datasets.
+* **Performance**: ILS heuristic produced high-quality solutions across all datasets.

 ## Future Work